 What to Expect on the Day of Euthanasia

 We will make every effort to provide our most comfortable room for you.
 You will have as much time as you need to sit with your pet before and after the procedure.
 Upon arrival, you will be escorted into an exam room and one of our front desk staff will go over your options for cremation unless you choose to take your pet home for burial.
-You can find those options and prices by following this link: cremation-prices
+You can find those options and prices by following this link: Cremation and Euthanasia Prices

 After your options have been selected, consent signed, and payment arranged, in most cases your pet will be taken to the treatment area to have an IV catheter placed in its front leg.
 This allows us easy access to a viable vein when it is time to administer the medication.
-Your pet will then be returned to you until you.
+Your pet will then be brought back to you.
 For most pets, they will benefit from a sedative at this point to help them relax and to make for a smoother transition.
-Your veterinarian will discuss their recommendations for this step at the time and depending on your pet and the situation.
+Your veterinarian will discuss their recommendations for sedation with you before moving forward.
 Again, you will have as much time as you need to sit with your pet.
 When you are ready, the veterinarian will come back in to administer the euthanasia solution through the IV port.
 This procedure is totally painless and is equated to giving an overdose of anesthesia so the pet will simply fall asleep.
 You will be able to hold your pet throughout this process.
 We encourage owners to be present for this as it is very peaceful and usually provides closure for family members.

 If you chose individual cremation, we will call you in 5-10 days when your pets cremains have been returned to our office.